zsahmed/dialogflow_cloudfunction/README.md

   country.name = 'Indonesia'
 ```

 A more complicated query could return general prevention tips and recommendations for specific subgroups (e.g. children or pregnant women).
-Queries invoked by the Agent are parameterized with Entities gained from user input.
+Queries invoked by the Dialogflow Agent are parameterized with Entities gained from user input.

 ## Performance